Year of call: 2015

 Hayley joined Chambers as a tenant in October 2017 following successful completion of her pupillage under the supervision of John Ward-Prowse and Russell Pyne.
 Hayley is noted for her thorough preparation and creative approach to legal problems and has been complimented for her personable style with both professional and lay clients alike, giving practical and robust advice in a calm and comprehensible way.

-Hayley accepts instructions across all of Chamber’s practice areas, with a particular emphasis on family matters including public law proceedings and injunctive cases.
+Hayley accepts instructions across all of Chamber’s practice areas, with a particular emphasis on family matters including public law proceedings, injunctive cases and matrimonial finance.